Courtney M. L. Batterson

 Professional Biography

 I have been researching as a member of the Mars Climate Modeling Center (MCMC) at NASA Ames since 2016.
-My career has grown from an undergraduate internship under Dr. Melinda Kahre into a full-time position as a research scientist.
+My career has grown from an undergraduate internship under Dr. Melinda Kahre into a full-time position as a research scientist with the Mars Climate Modeling Center (MCMC) at Ames.
 I graduated from Creighton University in 2017 with a B.S. in Environmental Science and have since earned an M.S. in Meteorology at SJSU under Drs.
 Alison Bridger (SJSU) and Melinda Kahre (NASA).
-My work is two-fold: my research concerns the physics and dynamics of Martian dust storms, and my technical work includes co-developing the Community Analysis Pipeline (CAP), a software tool for working with Mars Global Climate Model data.
-In my free time, I enjoy golfing along the California coast with my lifelong partner, Alex, snuggling up with a good book, and taking long walks with my pup, Mabel.
+My work is two-fold: my research concerns the physics and dynamics of Martian dust storms, and my technical work includes co-developing the Community Analysis Pipeline (CAP), a software tool for working with output from the NASA Ames Mars Global Climate Model (MGCM), and model development for the MGCM.
+In my free time, On the weekend, you can find me golfing along the California coast with my lifelong partner, Alex, or snuggling up with my dog, Mabel, and a good book.

 Education